Scenario Preview, Part One

 By Mike Bennighof, Ph.D.

 Long ago, we looked at Saipan as a possible topic for a Panzer Grenadier game since the campaign featured many different types of fighting including a tank battle.
 I decided it couldn't be done without mapping the entire island, which would make the cost prohibitive, and set the project aside.
-Jay Townsend proved that wrong with his masterful design, Panzer Grenadier: Saipan 1944.
-Here’s a look at the first eight of its scenarios, to give you an idea of the excitement within the box:
+Jay Townsend solved that problem in Panzer Grenadier: Saipan 1944.
+Here’s a look at the first eight of its scenarios, to give you an idea of the excitement within the box.
+You can see the rest of the scenario previews in Part Two, Part Three and Part Four.

 15 June 1944